CyVerse-learning-materials/learning-materials-home/docs/faq.md

 -----------------------------------------------------------------------

-??? question "How do I request a Community Released Data Folder?"
+??? question "**How do I request a Community Released Data Folder?**"

     Community Released Data folders are available for evolving datasets that individuals or communities want to make available as quickly as possible for research and reuse, especially within CyVerse analysis platforms.